PTM-POSE Reference#

 - ptm_pose.annotate.combine_interaction_data(ptms, interaction_databases=['PhosphoSitePlus', 'PTMcode', 'PTMInt', 'RegPhos', 'DEPOD'], include_enzyme_interactions=True)[source]#

-Given annotated spliced ptm data, extract interaction data from various databases and combine into a single dataframe.
-This will include the interacting protein, the type of interaction, and the source of the interaction data
+- Given annotated spliced ptm data, extract interaction data from various databases and combine into a single dataframe.
+This will include the interacting protein, the type of interaction, and the source of the interaction data - Parameters:

 - ptms: pd.DataFrame